AMarinjo/song-suggest/README.md

 pip install -r requirements.txt
 ```

+## Postgres Setup
 Make sure you set up the credentials.txt and database.ini files locally to
 connect to your Postgres database.
 By looking at these files you will see the
 username and password need to be entered to login into the database correctly.
+Likewise, make sure your have access to the database prior to running the
+application.

 To set these files up please create the following: